More is Better (Mostly): On the Backdoor Attacks in Federated Graph Neural Networks: Defense

-Under FoolsGold, there is a significant increase in CBA's ASR in all models, but the testing accuracy of CBA reduces significantly at the same time.
+\textbf{Results and Analysis} Figure~\ref{fig:bk_triangles_defense} shows the attack performance for the TRIANGLES dataset under FoolsGold in the honest majority attack scenario (the results in the malicious majority attack scenario are similar).
+The results for other datasets illustrate that FoolsGold has a negligible impact on the attack performance, as shown in Appendix~\ref{sec:appendix-B}.
+As illustrated in Figure~\ref{fig:bk_triangles_defense_asr}, we can observe that for DBA, the ASR under FoolsGold remains consistent for the GraphSage model, whereas it rises along with a decrease in testing accuracy for the GAT model.
+Moreover, generally, under FoolsGold, there is a significant increase in CBA's ASR in all models, but the testing accuracy of CBA reduces significantly at the same time.
+For example, the CBA's ASR increases by about $20\%$ for the GraphSage model.
+However, the testing accuracy of CBA on GraphSage has a drop of more than $20\%$ (Figure~\ref{fig:bk_triangles_defense_test}).
 Our hypothesis for this situation is that under FoolsGold, the malicious client in CBA is assigned a higher weight (recall the description of the FoolsGold mechanism from the paragraph above) than other clients, so malicious updates contribute more to the aggregated model.
 Simultaneously, the low weights on the honest clients' updates lead to the failure of the performance on the original task.
 We reported FoolsGold's weights on every client in DBA and CBA in Appendix~\ref{sec:appendix-C} and showed that this hypothesis is reasonable.
 One possible reason is that in CBA, there is only one malicious client whose updates are likely to appear dissimilar from those of other honest clients, so FoolsGold cannot identify the malicious updates successfully.

-Based on the experimental results against defenses, we find that the tested defenses cannot detect malicious updates successfully.
-One reason may be that both methods apply \textit{cosine distance} to try to identify malicious models, i.e., the distance between malicious updates is smaller than between honest updates.
+Based on the experimental results against FoolsGold, we find that the tested defense cannot detect malicious updates successfully.
+One reason may be that this defense applies \textit{cosine distance} to try to identify malicious models, i.e., the distance between malicious updates is smaller between honest updates.
 Still, in our attacks, the malicious clients' updates could already be very dissimilar to each other, so the malicious updates are likely to be clustered into honest updates.